 In addition to agreeing on weekly deliverables for those allowed to utilise flexible working, clearly define the roles and responsibilities that employees, line managers, and the HR have in making flexible working a success.
 Track performance and celebrate the success storied across the business.

-If you would like to discuss this topic further, we invite you to join us on 30th April to participate in our free webinar.
-Keep an eye out for more information.
+Watch a recording of on our demand webinar “Flexible Working: reduce costs and boost productivity in your SME” to learn more.
 Alternatively, get in touch with your local Michael Page office to discuss how we can help you find the right people to drive your business forward.

 Operating Director, Michael Page